-I will show you through this beginners’ article everything you need to know about Google My Business.
-Why it is important, it’s characteristics, where and how appears in Google Search and Google Maps
+I will show you through this beginners’ article all the basics you need to know about Google My Business.
+Why it is important, it’s features, where and how appears in Google Search and Google Maps

-Google My Business is a Free tool from Google for Local Businesses to add and manage their business profiles on Google Properties, in special Google Search and Google Maps.
+Google My Business is a Free tool from Google for Local Businesses to add and manage their business profiles on Google’s Properties, in special Google Search and Google Maps.

-What can you do with a Google My Business profile?
+What can you do with Google My Business?

 – Write a compelling business description

 – Add and change contact information, address, business hours, website